OatmealCrisp/Horiseon-Social/README.md

 Removed unecessary CSS rules in content section

-Added Alt tags to all photos & made sure they were reletively pathed
+Added alt tags to all photos & made sure they were reletively pathed

-Added Title to top of webpage
+Added title to top of webpage

+Added reletively pathed favicon to webpage

+Increase font size to "p", "nav" and "h3" to make them easier to read